-Applications will be evaluated by Department of Conservation and scored by a review panel comprised of representatives from the Agency Advisory Group, collectively "reviewers."
-Mean scores will be calculated and ranked.
+Applications will be evaluated by Department of Conservation and scored by a review panel comprised of representatives from the Department of Conservation and/or Agency Advisory Group, collectively "reviewers."
+Mean scores and reviewer rankings will be calculated and rankedconsidered when determining funding recommendations.